ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 For the nRF Connect platform, factory data is stored by default in the internal Flash memory in a separate partition.
 This helps to keep factory partition secure by applying hardware protection.
 Parameters are read at the boot time of a device, and then they can be used in the Matter stack and user application.

+The factory data set described in [Factory data components](#factory-data-components) can be implemented in various ways as long as the final hex file will contain all mandatory components defined in the factory data components table.
+In this document, the [Generating factory data](#generating-factory-data) and the [Building an example with factory data](#building-an-example-with-factory-data) sections describe one of the implementations of the factory data set created by the nRF Connect platform's maintainers.
+As a result, a hex file is generated and it contains a factory data partition in the CBOR format.

+The default implementation of the Factory Data Accessor assumes that factory data stored in the device's Flash memory is provided in CBOR format.
+However, it is possible to generate factory data set without using nRF Connect scripts and implement another parser and Factory Data Accessor.
+This is possible if the newly provided implementation is consistent with the [Factor Data Provider](../../src/platform/nrfconnect/FactoryDataProvider.h).
+More information about preparing a factory data accessor was explained in [Using own factory data implementation](#using-own-factory-data-implementation) section.

 > Note: Encryption and security of the factory data partition is not provided yet for this feature.

 ### Factory data components

 A factory data set consists of following parameters:

+##### A table represents all factory data components
 |Key name|Full name|Length|Format|Conformance|Description|
 |:------:|:-------:|:----:|:----:|:---------:|:---------:|
 |**`sn`**|`serial number`|<1, 32> B|*ASCII string*|mandatory|A serial number parameter defines an unique number of manufactured device.
 Maximum length of serial number is 32 characters.|